Luc-Saccoccio/muhsic/README.md

 ## Examples

-There's some examples in `examples/`, try it ;)
+There's some examples in `examples/`, with the partition so you can compare.

 ## File Format (To rewrite)

-It's not intuitive nor pratical ! *Please end my suffering*

-It's not even good for notes played at the same times but with different durations ! *Please I beg you*

-For you my friend, who still wants to try to write music with it *It doesn't even sound good*, here's the format :
+The file is structured by mesure and then by hand.
+You can add as many hand as you want, and have different durations.
+In fact, it's better to avoid adding an empty hand or not complete one by silence.
+However, all the hand start at the same time.
+If it starts by silence and then have notes, play the silence.
+A "hand" is located in a "mesure".

+- `===` is the separation between two mesures.
+You don't need to end or start a file with this.
+- `---` is the separation between two hands.
+You don't need to end or start a hand with this.
+- `|` is the separation between two notes.
+- After the list of notes (must be on the same line), the duration follows.
+- A new line means that the line will be played **after** the previous line.

+The notes are represented by integer, counting from La3/A4.
+Refer to `doc/piano_range.pdf` for a diagram.
+A silence is represented by `0.5`.

+Here is the result, where `a`, `b`, `c` and `d` represent notes.
+Let's say we want to play `a+c` for 0.5, then `b+c` for 1, and, at the same time, play `a+d+c` for 0.25, a silence for 0.5 and finish by `c+b` for 0.5 (0.25 is missing, this is not a problem).

 ```
-# This is a comment
-note | another_note duration
+a | c 0.5
+b | c 1
+---
+a | d | c 0.25
+0.5 0.5
+c | b 0.5
+===
 ```

-Note are coded with integer, and the silence is coded with 0.5.
-Refer to [this paper](https://pages.mtu.edu/~suits/NoteFreqCalcs.html) to understand the integer you have to use.
-In short, it's the following : the pitch standard (La 440Hz for a frenchie like me, A440 else) is reprensented by a 0.
-Then, the notation is pretty simple to understand (but hard to use !) : the following notes are given the integer that follows (be aware that it works with half steps), same for previous notes with negative integers.
+We can then write another mesure after, because we separated both blocks by `===`.

 ## Output format

-The output is named `output.bin`, you can read it with `ffplay -f f32le -ar 48000 output.bin`.
+The output is by default named `output.bin`, you can read it with `ffplay -f f32le -ar 48000 output.bin`.
 If you want to export it to another format, you can use `ffmpeg` :
 ```
 ffmpeg -ar 48000 -f f32le -i output.bin -ar 48000 -codec copy -f wav out.wav
 ```

+## Arguments

+On argument is necessary : `-i`/`--input` to give the input file.

+Here are the optional arguments:
+- `-b`/`--bpm`: Specify beats per minute i.e. the duration of a black note.
+Default 120.
+- `-v`/`--volume`: Specify output volume.
+Default 0.2.
+- `-o/--output`: Specify output name.
+I recommend using `.bin` extension.
+Not conversion will be done inside the program, use `ffmpeg` for that.
+Default `output.bin`

 # What's next ?
 - Rework entirely the ADSR part.
-- Implement new types of shynthetization.
+- Implement new types of synthetization.
-- Finish the writting of the man page.
+- Finish the writing of the man page.
-- Adding more "examples", finish megalovania.
+- Adding more "examples", finish Megalovania.

 # Credits